slime/slime/CONTRIBUTING.md

 and easier to read.

-## Coding style

-I have yet to write this, in the meantime try to be sensible and emulate or improve on SLY's existing style.

-I also just keep a sentence of the previous Coding Guide that I like very much.

-> Remember that to rewrite a program better is the sincerest form of
-> code appreciation.
-When you can see a way to rewrite a part of SLY
-> better, please do so!

 ## Pull requests

 * Read [how to properly contribute to open source projects on Github][1].
 * Use a topic branch to easily amend a pull request later, if necessary.
-* Commit messages should use the syntax of GNU ChangLog entries.
+* Commit messages should use the syntax of GNU ChangeLog entries.
 * Open a [pull request][2] that relates to *only* one subject with a clear title and description in grammatically correct, complete sentences.